 If the Screen Page is not available, the Calculation Agent shall request the five Reference Banks selected by it to provide the Calculation Agent with an offered quotation (expressed as a percentage rate per annum) for a period equal to the relevant Floating Interest Period to leading banks in the interbank market at approximately 11.00 a.m. on the Interest Determination Date.
 If two or more of the selected Reference Banks provide the Calculation Agent with such offered quotations, the Floating Interest Rate for such Floating Interest Period shall be the arithmetic mean of such offered quotations (rounded if necessary to the fifth decimal place, with 0.000005 being rounded upwards and, in case of EURIBOR, 0.0005) plus the Margin.
-If the Floating Interest Rate cannot be determined in accordance with the foregoing provisions, the Floating Interest Rate shall be the offered quotation or the arithmetic mean of the offered quotations on the Screen Page on the last day preceding the Interest Determination Date on which such quotations were offered, plus the Margin.
+If the Floating Interest Rate shall be the offered quotation or the arithmetic mean of the offered quotation or the arithmetic mean of the offered quotation or the arithmetic mean of the offered quotations on the Screen Page on the last day preceding the Interest Determination Date on which such quotations were offered, plus the Margin.